Role(s): Level Designer, Tool Programmer

 -

 There were some sprints where I had a ton of work to get done, and others where I didn’t really have that much to do.
-However, having more time on my hands gave me the opportunity to dabble with technical art more, so it definitely wasn’t a complete negative.
-Because we have onboarded a producer next semester, hopefully this problem can be resolved.
+However, having more time on my hands gave me the opportunity lend a helping hand to other teammates, and learn a bunch of new skills, so it definitely wasn’t a complete negative.
+I definitely need to work on proper scheduling for a more studio-oriented work environment.

 What I Did Wrong